webmachinelearning/model-loader/README.md

 ## Why not just use a machine learning library like brain.js or tensorflow.js?

 You totally can.
-In fact, those libraries could function as a polyfill for browsers that don’t yet support a standard inference API.
+In fact, those libraries could function as a polyfill for browsers that don’t yet support a standard model loader API.

-It’s possible that in the relatively near future, the operating system on every new phone, laptop, server, and other device will ship with a built-in ML inference engine that takes advantage of the underlying hardware.
+It’s possible that in the relatively near future, the operating system on every new phone, laptop, server, and other device will ship with a built-in ML engine that takes advantage of the underlying hardware.
 That ML inference software will have the support of the OS authors, will provide versioning, and will be heavily optimized.
 In that hypothetical future world, it wouldn’t make much sense to ship a duplicate copy of the same functionality, likely in a worse-performing implementation.

-The benefits of a built-in Inference API are:
+The benefits of a built-in model loader API are:

 *   Friendlier developer experience.
 *   Operating system-level code can implement the API in C++, and the web can provide an API to access it.
 By contrast,